Dennis-Pang/Cardano/README.md

 # Cardano Stake Pool Simulation

-This project simulates a multi-round market where Cardano delegators and stake-pool operators evolve strategies with the help of a locally hosted LLM served from Ollama.
-Each agent reasons about noisy recent performance, produces structured text outputs, and follows built-in behavioural guardrails (limited memory, switching friction, conservative fee adjustments).
-The repository includes data logging utilities and analysis helpers for inspecting the simulation trails.
+This project simulates a multi-round Cardano staking market where every participant is modelled as a single **Stakeholder**.
+Stakeholders may operate a pool, delegate to others, or do both.
+The engine implements the Shelley Reward Sharing Scheme (RSS), incorporates switching friction, applies pledge incentives, and tracks market concentration metrics (HHI, Nakamoto coefficient) each epoch.
+Results are streamed to disk so runs remain analyzable even if interrupted.

 ---

 ## 🚀 Quick Reference

 - **Python version:** 3.13 (see `.venv/`)
-- **LLM backend:** Local Ollama model (`OLLAMA_MODEL` env var, default `llama3`)
 - **Entry point:** `python main.py`
 - **Outputs:** Timestamped folders under `results/`